 - City sued California for project funds -$12,000,000; returned in 2014

 - Project reactivated in 2015

-- Right of Way negotiations completed from 2015 through early 2019
+- Right of Way negotiations completed in early 2019

 - Contractor Pre-Qualification Process in early 2018

 - Construction Contract bid and awarded in mid 2019

 - Construction commenced in January 2020 and was completed in the Fall 2021

 |Bridge Designer||Biggs Cardosa Associates, Inc.|